 Instinctively we know what a classic is and does in our culture.
 From Coca Cola to Air Jordans, a classic is a material artifact that resonates across time, class, race, creed and nationality.
 A classic has staying power, whether it evolves, remains fresh, or re-invents itself in new contexts.
 In drama, a classic is a more fraught concept.
 The tradition of a classic canon has been rightly and thoroughly critiqued as racist, misogynist, and exclusionary.
 In spite of this, the idea of a classic still abides and holds sway in the cultural imaginary.
 Taught by Associate Artistic Director Gabrielle Randle-Bent, this course takes as its point of departure that Court Theatre is "The Center for Classic Theatre."
 We begin with the question: What are the practical, critical, and dramaturgical implications for an institution committing to the production of classic work?
 We will read literary and dramatic criticism to better understand the idea of classic text, we will study the structure of modern regional theatre to interrogate the economic necessity for the production of classic work on contemporary stages, and finally we will read canonical, a-canonical, and new works of theatre to begin to articulate a dramaturgy of Classic Theatre on our own terms.

-TAPS 21500.
-Advanced Acting.
+TAPS 21520.
+Acting Shakespeare.
 100 Units.

-Instructor(s): M. Lyons Terms Offered: Winter
+Instructor(s): P. Anderson Terms Offered: Winter

 TAPS 21700.
 An Actor Observes.
 100 Units.